aleksandarMilev/Asp-Net-Core-Fundamentals/README.md

 Databases in ASP.NET: Learn to integrate C# applications with relational databases, focusing on MS SQL Server.
 MVC Architecture: Develop practical skills in the Model-View-Controller design pattern.
 ASP.NET Core Identity: Explore the fundamentals of user authentication and authorization.

+The project here is my final practical exam.
+I have developed a simple online shop using the default ASP.NET Core Identity.